sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 If you store your anonymous object in a property, that anonymous object will continue to exist so long as it exists in the property.
 If the object with the property were recycled, or the property removed or overwritten with a different value, the anonymous object would be garbage collected.

-> Warning: On ToastCore when you create an object the :initialize() verb is called.
-This is defined on `#1`.
-This verb adds the newly created object to the `.owned_objects` property of the object set as the owner (player in the above example).
-This means that it will not be automatically garbage collected since there is a reference to it!
-It is recommended that if you do not want this behavior you add a check in `initialize` for `typeof(this) == ANON` and skip adding the object to the `.owned_objects` property.

 Anonymous objects can be stored in lists:

 ```